mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 - Then it must exist a morphism from `a` to `c` which is the composition of the two.
 And it does !
 It is (pseudo code):
     - For `g: B => C` and `f: A => B`, `g compose f`
-- That composition is associative:
+- And that composition is associative:
     - `(h compose g) compose f` is the same as `h compose (g compose f)`

 Moreover for every object (every type) it exists an identity morphism, the identity function, which is the type parametric function:

 - `def id[A](a: A) = a`

-We can now grasp how category theory can relate to purely functional programming !
+We can now grasp how category theory and purely functional programming can relate !

 ## And then back to our _functors_

-Now that you know what a category is, and that you know about the category `S` we work in when programming in `Scala`, re-think about it.
+Now that you know what a category is, and that you know about the category `S` we work in when functional programming in _Scala_, re-think about it.

-A _functor_ `F` being a mapping between two categories means that it maps objects from category `A` to objects of the category `F(A)` (the category which `A` is mapped to by the _functor_ `F`) and morphisms from `A` to morphisms of `F(A)` while preserving their relations.
+A _functor_ `F` being a structure-preserving mapping between two categories means that it maps objects from category `A` to objects of the category `F(A)` (the category which `A` is mapped to by the _functor_ `F`) and morphisms from `A` to morphisms of `F(A)` while preserving their relations.

 Since we always work with types and with functions between types in Scala, a _functor_ in that context is a mapping from and to the __same category__, between `S` and `S`, and that particular kind of _functor_ is called an __endofunctor__.